Prof Matt J Griffin

 I currently teach the second-year stellar astrophysics course "The Sun and Stars", and organise postgraduate lectures in Astronomy Instrumentation.

 I studied Electrical Engineering at University College Dublin, graduating in 1976, after which I worked in industry before doing a PhD in Astrophysics at Queen Mary College London, graduating in 1985.
 I remained at Queen Mary until 2001, when I joined the Astronomy Instrumentation Group at Cardiff University.

-I currently supervise three Post-Doctoral Research Assistants and one research student.
+I currently supervise two Post-Doctoral Research Assistants and one research student.